The Tantric Conversion, I

 From Sophia to the Shakti Cluster

-After the publication of Not in His Image in November 2006, I received inquiries to this site, and questions from people I met here and there across the land, all posing the same question: Where do we go next?
+After the publication of Not in His Image in November 2006, I received inquiries to this site, and inquiries from people I met here and there across the land, all posing the same question: Where do we go next?

 For me, that book marked the completion of a life mission undertaken at the age of seventeen (as explained in the Foreword).
 It was a huge relief to complete this mission.
 You can well imagine that I was also asking myself where to go next.
 Truth be told, I made a pretty stretch down the road, pursuing my shamanic practices with Gaia (with and without the guidance of sacred plant allies), divining the skies, dancing to sarod music with Lydia—but I could not shake off that question.
 I felt an urgent responsibility to say something about how others might investigate and apply the Sophianic vision presented in my book.